ccsc-midsouth/ccsc-midsouth.github.io/index.md

 | Extra dinner              |       | $40 |
 | Extra lunch               |       | $20 |

 {% include tip.html content="Retired?
-You must Must be 62 years of age or over, and retired from full time employmentn to qualify." %}
+You must be 62 years of age or over, and retired from full time employment to qualify." %}

 {% include warning.html content="We do not accept cash payments." %}